alethena/Alethena-Shares-Token/README.md

-# InstructionToken
+# Instruction-Token
-This is the instruction token, an ERC20 token intended to make shares tradeable on the blockchain.
+This is the Instruction-Token, an ERC20 token intended to make shares tradeable on the blockchain.

 -----------------------------------------------------------------------------------------------